tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

 - getting the state of an aggregate
 - trying to run commands passed, and eventually storing the related events returned by the command.
 - making periodic snapshots, according to the SnapshotsInterval parameter of the aggregate.
-(remember that snapshots are explicitly used only in the Postgres and in-memory storage implementations)
+(Remember that snapshots are explicitly used only in the Postgres and in-memory storage implementations)

 Here is an example of the private member that retrieves the last snapshot: